Vertical Scope, Turbulence and the Benefits of Commitment and Flexibility

 Frankfurt School of Finance & Management; University of Southern Denmark - Strategic Organization Design Unit (SOD) - Department of Marketing & Management

-We address the mixed empirical evidence and contested state of theory on the relationship between turbulence and integration by studying how turbulence affects the relative benefits of commitment from integrated development of components and of flexibility from sourcing components externally.
-Turbulence has a non-linear effect on the value of integration.
-Moderate turbulence reduces the benefits of flexibility by aggravating problems of supplier selection and increases the benefits of commitment by mitigating the status quo bias of integrated structures.
+We address the contested state of theory and the mixed empirical evidence on the relationship between turbulence and vertical scope by studying how turbulence affects the benefits of commitment from integrated development of components and the benefits of flexibility from sourcing components externally.
+We show that increasing turbulence first increases but then decreases the relative value of vertical integration.
+Moderate turbulence reduces the value of flexibility by making supplier selection more difficult and increases the value of commitment by mitigating the status quo bias of integrated structures.
 Both effects improve the value of integration.
 Higher levels of turbulence undermine the adaptive benefits of commitment, while having a less adverse effect on flexibility, making non-integration more attractive.
-We also show how complexity and uneven rates of turbulence moderate the non-linear relationship between turbulence and integration.
+We also show how complexity and uneven rates of turbulence moderate the non-monotonic relationship between turbulence and integration.

 Keywords: turbulence, vertical integration, commitment, flexibility, adaptation, NK model